 N order to reduce the variety of sizes of light-sensitive film and paper utilised for scientific and industrial recording instruments, excluding those employed for copying documents, B.S.
-1193-1945 has been issued (2s. post free, from the British Standards Institution, 28, Victoria Street, S.W.1.)
+1193-1945 has been issued (2s. post free, from the been issued (2s. post free, from the British Standards Institution, 28, Victoria Street, S.W.1.)
 Six widths of film and five widths of paper are standardised; the lengths are 50 and 100 ft. for both with an additional 25 ft. for use in portable instruments.
 Thickness, perforations, dimensions of the cores and method of winding are prescribed.